Knowledge Distillation

 About Cumbersome Models

-Note that objective function should be chosen such that it generalizes well to new data.
-So it should be kept in mind while selecting an appropriate objective function that it shouldn’t be selected in such a way that it optimizes well on training data.
+Note that the objective function should be chosen such that it generalizes well to new data.
+So it should be kept in mind while selecting an appropriate objective function that it shouldn’t be selected in such a way that it only optimizes well on training data.

 Teacher and Student